Rafsan0Z/MKS22X-FinalProject/README.md

 ## May 30th Thursdsay -------------

+Rafsan:

 ## May 31st Friday ---------------

+Rafsan: I completed a basic user controls system.
+I am yet to make the system customizable and incorperate it with the main code.
+Removed arrows from Custom Controls and replaced it with words (LEFT for left key instead of a left arrow shape)

 ## June 1st Saturday -------------

+Rafsan: Found some problems with user controls, researched on how to fix those problems.

 ## June 2nd Sunday --------------

+Rafsan: I fixed problems with customizable user controls.
+I created an opening page with the game tittle, options and play.
+I transfered the code from Custom Controls to main file.
+Cleared any unnecessary code in the setup and draw section

 ## June 3rd Monday --------------